ThinBASIC/thinBasic_TBGL/README.md

 ## Acknowledgement

-I would like to thank Eros Olmi for creating thinBASIC and letting me joing the adventure.
+I would like to thank Eros Olmi for creating thinBASIC and letting me join the adventure.

 I would like to thank José Roca for providing wonderful OpenGL & WinAPI headers.

+I would like to thank Bob Zale, may he rest in peace, for creating practical, straightforward compiler.

 I would like to thank Mike Hartlef for cool Sprite2D and 2D primitives for TBGL.

 I would like to thank PowerBASIC community which helped me to solve many challenges along the way.

-*Petr Schreiber, Dec 24, 2018
+*Petr Schreiber, Dec 24, 2018*